-- 1. We did not audit the financial statements / financial information of 9 subsidiaries included in the consolidated financial statements, whose financial statements reflect total assets of ₹35,378.05 Crores and net assets of ₹15,631.81 Crores as at March 31, 2020, total revenues of ₹58,167.66 Crores and net cash inflows amounting to ₹29.71 Crores for the year ended on that date, as considered in the consolidated financial statements.
-The consolidated financial statements also include the Group's share of net profit of ₹525.14 Crores for the year ended March 31, 2020, as considered in the consolidated financial statements.
-The consolidated financial statements in the consolidated financial statements of the year ended March 31, 2020, as considered in the consolidated financial statements, in respect of 22 joint ventures and associates, whose financial statements / financial information have not been audited by us. - 2.
-These financial statements except one associate, have been audited by other auditors whose reports have been furnished to us by the Holding Company's Management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, joint ventures and associates and our report in terms of sub-section (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, joint ventures and associates, is based solely on the reports of the other auditors.
-The financial statements of one associate as referred above are unaudited and have been furnished to us by the Holding Company's management duly certified.
+1. We did not audit the financial statements / financial information of 9 subsidiaries included in the consolidated financial statements, whose financial statements reflect total assets of ₹35,378.05 Crores and net assets of ₹15,631.81 Crores as at March 31, 2020, total revenues of ₹58,167.66 Crores and net cash inflows amounting to ₹29.71 Crores for the year ended on that date, as considered in the consolidated financial statements.
+The consolidated financial statements also include the Group's share of net profit of ₹525.14 Crores for the year ended March 31, 2020, as considered in the consolidated financial statements, in respect of 22 joint ventures and associates, whose financial statements / financial to us by the Holding Company's Management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, joint ventures and associates and our report in terms of sub-section (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, joint ventures and associates, is based solely on the reports of the other auditors.
+The financial statements of one associate